kearry/myapp/DECISION-LOG.md

 4. **Market Positioning**: Does this differentiate from existing content?
 5. **Scalability**: Does this support future development and growth?
 6. **Industry Impact**: Does this contribute to advancement of creative methodologies?
+7. **Character Authenticity**: Does this serve character psychology over plot convenience?

 ## Next Major Decision Required
-**Episode 7-10 Ending Philosophy Priority**: After Episodes 3-6 development using Character Simulation Technique, must choose which of the 5 philosophical endings to develop first for initial production.
+**Episode 4-6 Development Approach**: Apply Character Simulation Technique systematically to complete shared foundation, focusing on David Park Guardian revelation and banking family warning sequences.

 ---
 *Last Updated: 2025-07-01*
-*Status: Revolutionary Character Simulation Technique operational, ready for systematic Episodes 3-6 development*
+*Status: Episode 3 "Bloodlines" complete using Character Simulation Technique for action development, ready for Episodes 4-6 systematic completion*